 The Excel bubble chart is often overlooked by PPC advertisers, because it can be tricky to set up.
 However, when used properly, a bubble chart lets you clearly present and compare categorical data (e.g. campaign, ad groups, device, etc.) – represented by the number of bubbles – as well as quantitative data (e.g. cost, conversions, CTR, etc.) – represented by the size of the bubble and its location on the XY axis.

-In this article, I will show you step-by-step how to create the powerful Excel bubble chart for use with PPC data and even give you access to a free download of the unlocked Excel spreadsheet (Click to download excel bubble chart template).
+In this article, I will show you step-by-step how to create the powerful Excel bubble chart for use with PPC data.

 As PPC managers, we understand our campaigns, but it can be difficult to quickly and effectively describe our campaigns to our clients or supervisors in order to set the proper context for further exploration.
 Which campaigns are important?
 Which contribute the most conversions?
 Which receives the most investment?
 Which perform the best?
 One way to add clarity at the beginning of our PPC conversation is to use a bubble chart to show our campaigns by CPA (ROI if you can) by conversion and by cost.
 This high-level introduction of our campaigns can set the stage for a deeper dive into our PPC program.